Salzburg Lakes CycleTour

 - No baggage transfers – €36.

-- 7 nights accommodation in specially-selected 3* hotels.
-Double, twin or family rooms with en-suite bath/shower rooms and free WIFI.
+- 7 nights accommodation in specially-selected 3* and 4* hotels.
+Double, twin or family rooms with en-suite bath/shower rooms, free wifi and free charging of batteries for electric bikes.

 - 7 buffet breakfasts.